RazeLighter777/CCDC_C3T/README.md

 - ssh.yml
     - [x] Configures SSH on the hosts to disallow root login.
     - [ ] Installs the C3T backup key on the hosts.
+    - [x] Installs the C3T custom banner on the hosts.
     - [x] Locks the authorized_keys file on the hosts with chattr +i.
 - auditd.yml
     - [x] Installs auditd on the hosts.